tars/tars/README.md

             - images — folder for images.
                 - content — images in content (images in articles and etc.)
                 - plugins — images for plugins.
 There are could be files and directories
                 - sprite — images for sprite.
-Even image has to be named with unique name, which will be use in css to paste sprited image.
+Even image has to be named with unique name, which will be used in css to paste sprited image.
                     - 96dpi
                     - 144dpi
                     - 192dpi